How to Restore a Rusty Cast Iron Skillet in 7 Quick (and Easy!) Steps

-The method of cleaning cast iron is something of tradition passed down to generations along with the cookware itself.
+The method of cleaning cast iron is something of tradition passed down to generations, sometimes along with the cookware itself.
 Some cooks and cast iron diehards dare not let theirs near water, much less soap of any sort, and letting one rust may indeed fall into the book of unpardonable sins for some home chefs.
 But fear not: We learned the proper way to restore rusty cast iron from the experts at Lodge Cookware themselves.
 A few simple steps at home can restore rusted cast iron cookware to cook-ready condition.
 Here’s how.

-Regardless of the extent of rust, there are options beyond throwing out rusted cast iron.
-For severe rust that covers most of the cookware surface, take the piece to a machine shop to have it sandblasted and restored to raw cast iron, then season immediately.
-You can start with step four here, or use the following tutorial.
+Regardless of the extent of the rust, there are options beyond throwing out rusted cast iron.
+For severe rust that covers most of the cookware surface, take the piece to a machine shop to have it sandblasted and restored to raw cast iron, then season the skillet immediately.
+Then, you can start with step four here, or use the tutorial above.

-Most commonly, neglect or moisture results in what's called "profile rusting," which can be seen and felt on the cookware.
+Most commonly, neglect or moisture results in what’s called “profile rusting,” which can be seen and felt on the cookware.
 Thankfully, profile rusting is easily removed at home in an afternoon.
-Follow the steps in this post and you'll be all set.
+Follow the steps below and you’ll be all set.

 How To Restore a Rusty Cast Iron Skillet

-- Let the pan cool before using: Turn off heat, let cast iron cool, then get back to cooking!
+Turn off the heat, let the cast iron cool, then get back to cooking.

 - How To Season a Cast Iron Skillet